SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 with melee style.
 Being about two levels higher than the common goons, the racket mini bosses will not be very hard to beat, but if you are not careful can pack a punch.
 Have two mini bosses like these protect the enforcer (your character) when raided to add some serious pressure.
 These two personal guards can be eliminated from play by completing a mission before raiding (like intel gathering for time).
+One condition I'd personally like to inject would be that you have to beat your own turf once (you have as many tries as you'd like) before saving your defense settings.
+This will stop any potential exploits.

  2. (5)[Unconfirmed] Animation fixes for NPCS (most are great) -> Kissing animation is needed, as npcs will rub their faces together (lol).
 Perhaps a few more facial expressions, laughing